Graduate Research Assistants

 Graduate Research Assistant

-Meherun Nesa Khadiza (she/her) is a first-year doctoral student in Educational Psychology with an emphasis in Developmental Science at Texas A&M University.
+Meherun Nesa Khadiza (she/her) is a second-year doctoral student in Educational Psychology with an emphasis in Developmental Science at Texas A&M University.
 She holds a B.S. and M.S. in Psychology from the University of Dhaka, Bangladesh.
 Her research focuses on the interplay of emotional resilience, self-efficacy, and motivation in shaping academic and career outcomes among linguistically diverse and underserved populations.
 At the Health, Empowerment & Advocacy Lab (HEAL), Meherun contributes to the Accent and Vocational Outcomes Project.
 Her background spans clinical and educational contexts, including work with children with neurodevelopmental disorders at the Institute of Pediatric Neurodisorder and Autism (IPNA) and serving as a student counselor in a high school.
 Meherun is committed to bridging research and practice through a multicultural lens to advance inclusive education.
 In her free time, she enjoys music, reading, and spending time in nature with her family.

 Undergraduate Research Assistant